INTERVIEW BY MARKO SYRJÄLÄ AND JARNO HUOVILA

 LIVE PICTURES BY MARKO SYRJÄLÄ

-Jeff Pilson, having replaced Juan Croucier in the ranks of DOKKEN after the recording of their debut album BREAKING THE CHAINS in 1983, will always be best remembered as an irreplaceable part of the band’s classic lineup, together with Don Dokken, George Lynch and Mick Brown.
-Infused with his songwriting talent and stage presence DOKKEN began their ascent towards the top of the rock world.
-Over the next couple of years they released a string of platinum selling albums, TOOTH AND NAIL in 1984, UNDER LOCK AND KEY the following year and finally BACK FOR THE ATTACK in 1987.
-At the height of their success, however, the band split up due to internal struggles, while still putting out the live album BEAST FROM THE EAST in 1988.
+Jeff Pilson, having replaced Juan Croucier in the ranks of DOKKEN after the recording of their debut album BREAKING THE CHAINS in 1983, will always be best remembered as an irreplaceable part of the band’s classic lineup, together with Don Dokken, George Lynch, and Mick Brown.
+Infused with his songwriting talent and stage presence, DOKKEN began their ascent towards the top of the rock world.
+Over the next couple of years, they released a string of platinum-selling albums, TOOTH AND NAIL in 1984, UNDER LOCK AND KEY the following year, and finally BACK FOR THE ATTACK in 1987.
+However, at the height of their success, the band split up due to internal struggles while still putting out the live album BEAST FROM THE EAST in 1988.
 A reunion of the classic lineup finally took place in 1994 and resulted in two albums, DYSFUNCTIONAL and SHADOWLIFE.
 After George Lynch’s final exit, Jeff stuck around for one more album, ERASE THE SLATE, before opting to follow suit.
-In addition to DOKKEN, Jeff has toured and recorded three studio albums with DIO: STRANGE HIGHWAYS in 1993, ANGRY MACHINES in 1996 and most recently MASTER OF THE MOON in 2004.
-He has also cut albums together with THE MCAULEY SCHENKER GROUP, LYNCH/PILSON, WAR & PEACE and FOREIGNER to mention a few.
+In addition to DOKKEN, Jeff has toured and recorded three studio albums with DIO: STRANGE HIGHWAYS in 1993, ANGRY MACHINES in 1996, and most recently MASTER OF THE MOON in 2004.
+He has also cut albums together with THE MCAULEY SCHENKER GROUP, LYNCH/PILSON, WAR & PEACE, and FOREIGNER, to mention a few.
 In 2001 he appeared and recorded as a member of the fictional heavy metal band STEEL DRAGON in the movie ROCKSTAR.
-In this interview Jeff Pilson shares the ups and downs of his career with these groups and more…
+In this interview, Jeff Pilson shares the ups and downs of his career with these groups and more…

-Well, Jason Bonham, who is our drummer, and I did a movie together seven years ago called ROCKSTAR and we had a good relationship as a rhythm section and enjoyed working together.
+Jason Bonham, our drummer, and I did a movie together seven years ago called ROCKSTAR.
+We had a good relationship as a rhythm section and enjoyed working together.
 In 2004 when he started working with Mick Jones, he kind of talked Mick into restarting FOREIGNER.
-So they gave me a call and I came down and started playing and the chemistry was there immediately.
+So they gave me a call, and I came down and started playing, and the chemistry was there immediately.

-Were you more than casually familiar with FOREIGNER’s material prior to actually being asked to join the band?
+Were you more than casually familiar with FOREIGNER’s material before actually being asked to join the band?

 This new lineup of FOREIGNER is rather interesting.
 For example, in addition to yourself on bass and of course Jason Bonham [BONHAM] on drums, you’ve got Kelly Hansen [HURRICANE] on vocals.
 How did you find him?

 The reason is possible licensing for movies and whatnot.
-We just did the song "Juke Box Hero" for a video game called "Guitar Hero".
-It’s a little bit different, but they wanted the vibe of the original, so we got that going.
+We just did the song “Juke Box Hero” for a video game called “Guitar Hero.”
+It’s a little bit different, but they wanted the original’s vibe, so we got that going.
 It’s just nice to have the new band involved.

 The plan is to have one by the end of ’08.
 We go home in a couple of weeks, so that’s when we’ll start writing.